 Your breathing should be slow and shallow before you begin your serving motion.

 Inhale as you toss the ball up, then exhale as you swing up to hit it.

 4. Toss It Right

-This is probably the most powerful aspect of your serve – believing and seeing what you want to happen.
+This is probably the most powerful aspect of your serve – seeing and believing what you want to happen.

-Try these pieces of advice not in the match but in your practice first.
-Then as they become your habits, you will carry them into your matches too.
+Try these pieces of advice, not in the match, but in your practice first.
+Then, as they become habits, you will carry them into your matches too.